New as of 0.11.0, Enhanced in 0.20.0

 : Deployed app containers.run

-: Containers created by the run
+: Containers created by therun

 initial-network

-.Warning: If the attachment fails during the
+If the attachment fails during the running

 container state, this may result in your application failing to respond to proxied requests once older containers are removed.